JanceeRod/JanceeRod/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=2200&lines=Hi+There!+👋;+Welcome+to+my+Github!;" />
 </h1>

-<h3 align="center">An aspiring Software Engineer from the Philippines</h3>
+<h3 align="center">An aspiring Machine Learning Researcher / Engineer from the Philippines</h3>

 <br/>

 <div align="left">

  👋 Hey there!
-I'm Jan, a sophomore pursuing a degree in Computer Science at Xavier Ateneo. 👋
+I'm Jan, a junior pursuing a degree in Computer Science at Xavier Ateneo. 👋

- 🔭 I’m currently participating on **The Odin Project** and I'm making personal projects in my free time
+ 🔭 My interests revolves around novel architectures and cutting edge applications in **Computer Vision**, from Neural Style Transfer to 3D Reconstruction

- 🌱 Right now, learning **Web Development Fundamentals, Java, and Python**
+ 🌱 Right now, learning about the recent seminal architectures in AI/ML for the past decade like **Transformers, GANs, and Diffusion Models.**

  📝 Relevant coursework I've taken so far includes:
  <ul>
+    <li>Pattern Recognition and Machin Learning
-    <li>Data Structures and Algorithms
+    <li>Data Mining
-    <li>Object Oriented Programming
-    <li>Computer Architecture
-    <li>Database Systems
-    <li>Modelling and Simulation
-    <li>Application Development
+    <li>Linear Algebra
+    <li>Differential and Integral Calculus
  </ul>

- 🎨 Aside from being a tech nerd, I'm also a graphic designer on the side
+ 🎨 Aside from being a tech nerd, I'm also a merchandise designer on the side

  💬 Let's Connect!
 You can contact me through my socials below: